Maks-Siglov/Flask_university/README.md

 University Management System
-Overview
-The University Management System is a Python-based web application that provides CRUD (Create, Read, Update, Delete) operations for managing students, groups, and courses.
-The system uses PostgreSQL as the backend database and includes a CLI (Command Line Interface) for database management and Alembic migrations.
+The University Management System is a Python-based web application that facilitates CRUD (Create, Read, Update, Delete) operations for managing students, groups, and courses.
+Utilizing PostgreSQL as the backend database, the system also integrates a Command Line Interface (CLI) for database management and Alembic migrations.

 Features
+Students
-Students: Create, retrieve, update, and delete student, group and courses records,  including the ability to add students to course and group.
+Create, retrieve, update, and delete student records.
+Add students to courses and groups.
 Setup
 Database Configuration
-Database Creation:

-Use the CLI to create the database: python -m app.cli --create you also can add --load if you want to fill db with dummy students if you want to drop db use --drop and --recreate for recreation
+Use the CLI to create the database:

+python -m app.cli --create
+Add --load to populate the database with dummy student data.
+Use --drop to delete the database, and --recreate for database recreation.
-Install the required Python dependencies using poetry: poetry install
+Install the required Python dependencies using poetry:

+poetry install
-Run the Application:
+Run the Application
 Start the web application:

 python -m app.app
 Access the API at http://localhost:5000.

 API Routes
 Group Management

-Get Groups with less or equal student amount:
+Get Groups with Less or Equal Student Amount
 Endpoint: api/v1/group_students_amount/{student_amount}
 Method: GET
-Description: Retrieve a list of all groups with less or equal student amount
+Description: Retrieve a list of all groups with less or equal student amount.

-Get Groups:
+Get Groups
 Endpoint: api/v1/groups
 Method: GET
 Description: Retrieve a list of all groups.
-By default, it returns groups without student, but you can add query parameter api/v1/groups/?with=students to add it will return groups with students

-Get Group Details:
+Get Group Details
 Endpoint: api/v1/group/{group_id}
 Method: GET
 Description: Get details of a specific group by provided id.

-Create Group:
+Create Group
 Endpoint: api/v1/group

 Method: POST

 Description: Create a new group.
-You need to send json with  "name" field also you can specify "student_ids" field if you want to add students to this group.
+Send JSON with "name" field; optionally, specify "student_ids" field to add students to this group.

 Example:

+json
+Copy code
 {
   "name": "EF-56",
   "student_ids": [20, 25, 27, 30]
 }

-Update Group:
-Endpoint:  api/v1/group/{group_id}
-Method: PATCH
-Description: Update details of a specific group.
-You can provide "name" or "student_ids" or both fields, if you provide "student_ids" with list of ids, function ,by default, add them to the group, but you can provide a query parameter api/v1/group/{group_id}/?action=remove and function will remove students with provided ids from the group
-Method: PUT
-Description: Entirely update a specific group.
-You need to specify both "name" and "student_ids" fields.
-Example:
-{
-    "name": "PT-22",
-    "student_ids": [10, 11, 33, 22, 41, 5]
-}

-Delete Group:
-Endpoint:  api/v1/group/{group_id}
-Method: DELETE
-Description: Delete a specific group.

 Student Management